-I’ve been very active during my pregnancy and tried a lot of workout clothes – both maternity and non-maternity.
+I worked out through my entire pregnancy and tried a lot of workout clothes – both maternity and non-maternity.
 Here’s what I love and what didn’t work well for me.

-Working out while being pregnant has been a learning curve for me (and I’m sure most other expecting women!).
+Working out while being pregnant was definitely a learning curve for me, as I’m sure it is for most expecting women!
 Last spring I ran the Boston Marathon and was truly in the best shape of my life.
 I was running 50-70 miles a week and felt great.
-I knew that many women run during pregnancy, and so after speaking with my doctor, I kept running.
-And I knew it would be different and harder, but I’ve been surprised how the challenges of running changes with each trimester.
-(More on pregnancy running here!)
+I knew that many women run during pregnancy and there are a lot of benefits to running while pregnant, so after speaking with my doctor, I kept running.

 Pregnancy Workout Outfits

-Throughout it all, I’ve gotten a lot recommendations from other women for pregnancy running and maternity activewear.
-And now that I’ve had two trimesters to try things for myself, I wanted to share my top picks!
-Everything I’ve loved is actually NOT specific to pregnancy.
+I got a lot recommendations from other women for pregnancy running and maternity activewear.
+And now that I’ve had three trimesters to try things for myself, I wanted to share my top picks.
+Most things I’ve loved are actually NOT specific to pregnancy.
 Some work in my usual size and some I just needed to size up.
-I did try some pregnancy-specific workout clothes and they were not great.
+I did try some pregnancy-specific workout clothes and shared my experience with those.

 Lululemon Align Shorts

-These are, by FAR, my favorite piece of clothing for pregnancy workouts.
+These are, by FAR, my favorite piece of clothing for pregnancy workouts for every pregnancy.
 I got hooked on the Lululemon Align Leggings a few years ago but was skeptical of the shorts for some reason.
 But, after realizing how comfortable the leggings are as my belly grew, I purchased the Align Shorts.
 The Align fabric is very lightweight and the waistband is VERY stretchy without ever feeling like it’s stretched out.
-I’m now 28 weeks and I wore the Align Shorts for a run this morning — the same pair that I wore early on in my pregnancy.
-They work so well for a growing baby bump!
+They worked all the way to 38 weeks and at that point, they finally wouldn’t stay up on my belly and I had to fold them under my bump.

 I’ve purchased the Align Shorts in the 6″ length and while they also come in a 4″, I prefer the longer version since inner-thigh chafing has become an issue since getting pregnant.
 (I’ve had some chafing there over the years but not consistently like I do now!)
 I did size up from my regular Lululemon shorts size but I think my normal size probably would have worked too since I’m still able to wear my Align Leggings in my usual size.